-The platform played an essential role in transforming videos into one of the main content formats, both for consumption and for Digital Marketing.
+The platform played an essential role in transforming videos into one of the main content formats, both for consumption and Digital Marketing.

 Thanks to it, videos have become accessible: today any person—or brand—can publish and watch a multitude of audiovisual content on the web.

 And, with such a multitude of videos on the platform, YouTube was forced to organize all this content in its search engine.

 To have a good experience on the platform, users should be able to easily find videos of interest.
 Therefore, the platform created an algorithm capable of ranking the best content for each search.

 Because of that, channels today have a challenge: whoever wants more visibility, must adopt strategies to optimize the videos so that they appear in a better position.

 We call these strategies YouTube SEO.
 And that’s what we’re going to talk about in this article.
 Keep reading to learn everything about this subject!

 Download this post by entering your email below

 What is YouTube SEO?